Thyroid Function Test

 Our thyroid blood test kits contain everything you need to acquire a blood sample at home and send it off to our partnered lab.

-Each test kit comes with illustrated instructions to follow.
+Each test kit comes with illustrated instructions for easy follow-up.

 You must read these instructions before you begin.